Why Market Cap is a Meaningless & Dangerous Valuation Metric in Crypto Markets

 Despite its foolishness there for all to see, market cap is blindly used by the masses and even experienced investors who should know better.

-Much like the traditional stock market, the crypto asset market overflows with people who invest their own and others money in a state of mind-boggling ignorance.
+Much like the traditional stock market, the crypto asset market overflows with people who invest money in a state of mind-boggling ignorance.

 But there’s a big problem.

-The fact that its use continues to proliferate despite its clear uselessness speaks to a reality that investors are lazy.
-They require a simple way of finding an answer to what is a very complex subject — the value of a network.
+The continued proliferation of the term speaks to a reality of investor laziness.
+Most investors require a simple way of finding an answer to what is a very complex subject — the value of a network.
 It also speaks to the greed of some investors who use it cynically and the media’s insatiable appetite for sensationalist headlines.

 How is market cap calculated for cryptocurrencies and tokens?